 Instead, we see many of our customers run various scripts on a regular basis that test conditions that were known to be failure conditions based on prior service tickets.
 In many cases, the newer database administrators don’t even know what the script actually tests for.

-Our SQL Server Health Check service addresses the following challenges that we hear from working with hundreds of customers each year.
+Our SQL Server Health Check service addresses the following challenges that we hear from hundreds of our customers each year.

 Following the best practices